Installation Guide - On-premises

 - service: alhambra

-repository: "alhambra-backend-unsigned"
+repository: "alhambra-backend"

 # External access and certificate configuration